We went to Disney, y'all! This week on the show, Melissa from Vegan Disney World joins us to talk about all things vegan in the parks.

 Also at Hollywood Studios, we got a reservation at Oga's Cantina for drinks.
 This is a really stellar experience!
 The bar is styled to make you feel like you're in the movie, and the drinks are delightful.

-Melissa also cautions that the blueberry popping pearls at Oga's are not vegan (they contain gelatin).
+Melissa cautions that the blueberry popping pearls at Oga's are not vegan (they contain gelatin).
+If you're unsure about your drink, definitely ask.
+The staff is always happy to make sure that your drink is fully plant based!

 I ordered the Blurrgfire, which is a lemon-pomegranate drink with habanero-lime syrup that was stellar.
 The kid had the Hyperdrive, which was blue Powerade, white cranberry juice, black cherry puree and Sprite.
 His was sweeter than I like in a mocktail, but he loved it!